Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ##### CloudEvents v1.0 schema
 Another option is to use the CloudEvents v1.0 schema.
 [CloudEvents](https://cloudevents.io/) is a Cloud Native Computing Foundation project which produces a specification for describing event data in a common way.
 The service summary of CloudEvents can be found [here](https://docs.microsoft.com/azure/event-grid/cloud-event-schema).

  **Note:** It is important to know if your topic supports CloudEvents or EventGridEvents before publishing.
-If you send to a topic that does not support the schema of the event you are sending, send() will throw an exception.
+If you send to a topic that does not support the schema of the event you are sending, the service will return an error.

 ##### System Topics
 A **[system topic](https://docs.microsoft.com/azure/event-grid/system-topics)** in Event Grid represents one or more events published by Azure services such as Azure Storage or Azure Event Hubs.
 For example, a system topic may represent all blob events or only blob creation and blob deletion events published for a specific storage account.